KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/homework/troubleshooting.md

 1. The first thing to fix is that our image is not displayed underneath the first paragraph.
 See if you can make the image show up by editing the HTML.

    {% hint style='tip' %}
-Remember to save and refresh the page in Google Chrome to see your changes or run atom-live-server.
+Remember to save and refresh the page in Google Chrome to see your changes or run Live Server.
    {% endhint %}

 1. Update the list of items to use an HTML ordered list so our webpage has the correct structure.